circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 *[Tutorials & 2.0 Demo Apps]({{ site.baseurl }}/2.0/tutorials/) > 2.0 Project Tutorial*

 The demo application in this tutorial uses Python and Flask for the backend.
 PostgreSQL is used for the database.
-The source for the demo application is available on GitHub: <https://github.com/CircleCI-Public/circleci-demo-python-flask>
+The source for the demo application is available on GitHub: <https://github.com/CircleCI-Public/circleci-demo-python-flask>.
+The example app is available here: <https://circleci-demo-python-flask.herokuapp.com/>

 * Contents
 {:toc}